timani/prsync/README.md

 Getting Started
 -----------

+A good place to start would be the Pantheon wiki where you can get all the information about setting up an account.

 To get this working you will need to have a Pantheon account as well as upload your SSH key to your dashboard.

-A good place to start would be the Pantheon wiki where you can get all the information about setting up an account.
+If you need help with this, there is some documentation on how to [add your SSH key to your account](http://helpdesk.getpantheon.com/customer/portal/articles/366938-generating-ssh-keys).

 If you would like to try running an application on Pantheon that is not Drupal, then feel free to clone the repo and push the code to your Pantheon account.
-Clone the repo, `git@github.com:pantheon-systems/dnscheck.git`.
+Clone the repo, `git@github.com:timani/prsync.git`.

 Support and Bug tracking